rekalogika/doctrine-collections-decorator/README.md

 Doctrine Collection objects, including the collection objects used by Doctrine ORM in your entities.

+## Motivation

+Custom collection classes won't come to Doctrine ORM anytime soon.
+Therefore, the only way to modify the behavior of a Doctrine collection is to use decorators.
+However, creating a Collection decorator by hand is a tedious process.

 ## Synopsis

 The decorator class extending one of our abstract classes: